TamerExpelGitHub/super-rentals/README.md

 ## Understanding `{{yield}}`

 > When invoking a component, Ember will replace the component tag with the content found in the component's template.
 It is also common to pass content to components, like `<Jumbo>some content</Jumbo>`.
 This is enabled using `{{yield}}` keyword, which will be replaced with the content that was passed to the component.

+## Model Hook

+> An async method known as `model()`.
+Responsible for fetching and preparing any data for the route.
+Ember automatically call this hook when entering a route.
+Also typically housed in routes

 ## Understanding `...attributes`